xpack-dev-tools/arm-none-eabi-gcc-xpack/README-PUBLISH.md

 - add a link to the Web page `[Continue reading »]()`; use an same blog URL
 - **disable** the **pre-release** button
 - click the **Update Release** button

-## Tag this release

-In this repo

-- add a tag like `v8.2.1-1.8`
-- push it to origin

 ## Share on Twitter